Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 For a great meal, head to Le Panier, the oldest district – the Douceur Piquante restaurant has a great intimate atmosphere.
 Or try the snacks and delicious cocktails at CopperBay by the Old Harbour.

 Marseille is also a strategic base for excursions in the surrounding area – for example, to the limestone cliffs of the Calanques National Park.
-Take a day cruise and enjoy diving and local cuisine overlooking the spectacular cliffs.
+Take a sailing trip, for the best views of the beautiful countryside.

 16. Aix-en-Provence